 - Technical work in education, industry, government

-- Instructors at two-year college levels
+- Instructors and laboratory coordinators at two-year and four-year college levels

-Thesis and non-Thesis course options
+Thesis and comprehensive exam options